eubinecto/idiomify_deprecated/delieverables/draft_4.md

 3. **Related Work** (2400)
    1. Building a reverse dictionary of idioms (600)
       1. why are we doing this? - we've just discussed in the previous section.
-(100)
+(100) but there are
       2. how have others done it?
 (250)
       3. how would you do it and why?
 (250)
    2. Vectorizing idioms (600)
       1. why are we doing this?
          - link back to the first.
       2. how have others done it?
+         - What is Word2Vec?
+           - what, why and how?
       3. how would you do it and why?
+         - we will
    3. Modeling Collocations (600)
       1. why are we doing this?
 (100)
       2. how have others done it?
 (250)